Donkwame/Donkwame/README.md

 - 👋 Hi, I’m @Donkwame
-- 👀 I’m interested in Flutter, Sprint boot,
+- 👀 I’m interested in Flutter, Spring boot,
 - 🌱 I’m currently learning Flutter
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me princeturkson50@gmail.com